Employee bonuses are a great way to say thanks to your staff for all their hard work. But what's the best way to go about it?

 Overall, carefully assessing the company's financial situation, employee desires, and potential impact on morale can help inform your decision on what type of employee bonus to offer.

-MOM's website on variable wage components says that it is not necessary to pay an AWS, bonus, or variable payment unless it is written in the employment contract or collective agreement.
+According to the Ministry of Manpower (MOM), it is not necessary to pay AWS, bonus, or variable payment unless it is written in the employment contract or collective agreement.

 However, it is encouraged to reward employees for their contributions to the company, which may help to boost morale as well as increase productivity and loyalty!